-Diplomas for specific programs are awarded to students who successfully complete requirements with a quality point average of at least 2.0 in 9-month secretarial science or vocational education programs listed under Group VIII of this catalog.
-Students planning to receive a degree, diploma or certificate must complete a formal application available in the Records Office.
-Candidates for spring graduation should apply by March 1 and for summer graduation by June 1.
+Diplomas for specific programs are awarded to students who successfully complete with a quality point average of at least 2.0 vocational education programs listed under Group VIII of this catalog.

 Certificates of Completion

 Certificates of Completion are granted to students who successfully complete an adult vocational education or continuing education course.